 Richly sweet wines are made with the highest quality grapes in an unfortified style and can age 50 years or more.
 This is because their sweetness and acidity preserve their fresh flavour.
 There are several ways to produce richly sweet dessert wines:

-Wines made from botrytized grapes are generally medium-sweet to very sweet, typically displaying aromas and flavours of tropical, stone and soft citrus fruits, honey, marzipan and liquorice.
-These wines are not only wonderful with desserts such as a fruit tart but are also perfect when accompanied by strong washed-rind cheese and blues such as Roquefort.
+Wines made from botrytised grapes are generally medium-sweet to very sweet, typically displaying aromas and flavours of tropical, stone and soft citrus fruits, honey, marzipan and liquorice.
+These wines are not only beautiful with desserts such as a fruit tart, but are also perfect when accompanied by sharp washed-rind cheese and blues such as Roquefort.

 Ice Wine (Eiswein): Freezing grapes is another way to concentrate sugars to make sweet wine.
-When made in the traditional way, ice wine, or “eiswein” as it is called in Germany and Austria, the grapes are left on the vine long after the typical harvest is finished until temperatures drop enough for the grapes to freeze.
+When made in the traditional way, ice wine, or ‘eiswein’ as it is often called in Germany and Austria, is left on the vine long after the typical harvest is finished until temperatures drop enough for the grapes to freeze.
 Ice wines are commonly produced in cold regions like Canada, Germany and Switzerland.

-After fortification, the wine is left to mature in oak barrels, sometimes for decades, maturing into complex, aromatic wines, with immense depth and concentration of flavour and colour.
+After fortification, the wine is left to mature in oak barrels, sometimes for decades, developing into complex, aromatic wines, with immense depth and concentration of flavour and colour.